Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Introduction

-Our work addresses the more general challenge of online sequential decision-making given auxiliary offline expert demonstration data with \emph{unobserved} heterogeneity.
-We view such demonstrations as solving related yet distinct tasks from those faced by the learner, where differences remain invisible to the learner.
-For instance, in a personalized education scenario, while a learning agent might access observable characteristics like grades or demographics, it might remain oblivious to factors such as learning styles or family background, which are visible to an expert teacher and can significantly influence teaching methods.
-A naïve imitation learning algorithm that lacks access to this "private" information will only learn a single policy for each observed characteristic, leading to sub-optimal decisions.
-On the other hand, a purely online approach will require extensive trial and error to result in meaningful decisions.
+An important example of such heterogeneity is in situations where experts operate with additional information not available to the learner, a scenario previously explored in imitation learning with unobserved contexts~\citep{briesch_nonparametric_2010,yu2019meta,kallus_minimax-optimal_2021,bennett_off-policy_2021}.
+Existing literature either relies on the availability of experts to query during training \citep{choudhury2018data,warrington2021robust,walsman2022impossibly,pmlr-v202-shenfeld23a} or focuses on the assumptions that enable imitation learning with unobserved contexts, sidestepping online reward-based interactions \citep{zhang2020causal,swamy2022sequence}.
+Recent contributions by \citet{hao2023leveraging,hao2023bridging} suggest using offline expert data for online RL, albeit without accounting for unobserved variations.
+Our work addresses the more general challenge of online decision-making given auxiliary offline expert data with \emph{unobserved} heterogeneity.
+We view such demonstrations as solving related yet distinct problems from those faced by the learner, where differences remain invisible to the learner.
+For instance, in a personalized education scenario, while a learning agent can observe characteristics like grades or demographics, it might remain oblivious to factors such as learning styles, which are visible to an expert teacher and can significantly influence teaching methods.
+Naïve imitation without access to this "private" information will only learn a single policy for each observed characteristic \citep{weihs2021bridging}, leading to sub-optimal actions.
+On the other hand, a purely online approach requires extensive trial and error to result in meaningful decisions.

-We propose integrating offline expert data with online RL, treating the scenario as a zero-shot meta-reinforcement learning (meta-RL) problem with an unknown distribution over tasks (unobserved factors).
-Unlike typical meta-RL frameworks where the learner is exposed to multiple tasks during training (different students in our example) to learn the underlying task distribution~\citep{cella2020meta,cella2021multi}, our approach only leverages offline expert demonstrations to infer this distribution, thus embodying a \emph{zero-shot} meta-RL paradigm \citep{mardia2020concentration}.
-In particular, we define a Bayesian regret minimization objective and consider different tasks as parameters under an unknown prior distribution.
-Using the maximum entropy principle, we derive an informative prior over the decision-making task from the expert data.
-We then use the learned prior distribution to drive exploration in the online RL task, using approaches like posterior sampling~\citep{osband2013more}.
-We call our method \method\ or \methodabbrv\ for short.
-See \cref{fig:main-fig} for an illustration of \methodabbrv\ in a goal-oriented RL task.
+We integrate offline expert data with online RL, treating the scenario as a zero-shot meta-reinforcement learning (meta-RL) problem with an unknown distribution over unobserved contextual variables.
+Unlike typical meta-RL frameworks where the learner is exposed to multiple instances during training (different students in our example) to learn the underlying distribution~\citep{cella2020meta,cella2021multi}, our approach only leverages offline expert data to infer the distribution of unobserved factors, embodying a \emph{zero-shot} meta-RL paradigm \citep{mardia2020concentration}.